-ST. LOUIS (AP) — A Missouri grand jury has been hearing evidence for months as it weighs whether to indict Ferguson police officer Darren Wilson in the Aug.
-9 fatal shooting of Michael Brown, which was followed by sometimes violent protests.
+ST. LOUIS (AP) — A Missouri grand jury heard evidence for months before deciding not to indict Ferguson police Officer Darren Wilson in the Aug.
+9 fatal shooting of Michael Brown.
 Some answers to common questions about the grand jury:

-Q: How is the grand jury different from other juries?
+Q: How was the grand jury different from other juries?

-A: The grand jury will determine only whether probable cause exists to indict Wilson, not whether he is guilty.
-If the jury indicts him, a separate trial jury will be seated to decide whether to convict or acquit him.
+A: The grand jury could determine only whether probable cause exists to indict Wilson, not whether he is guilty.
+If the jury had returned an indictment, a separate trial jury would have been seated to decide whether to convict or acquit him.

-Q: How many people are on the grand jury and how were they selected?
+Q: How many people were on the grand jury and how were they selected?

-A: The grand jury is composed of 12 people "selected at random from a fair cross-section of the citizens," according to Missouri law.
-The jury is 75 percent white: six white men, three white women, two black women and one black man.
+A: The grand jury was composed of 12 people "selected at random from a fair cross-section of the citizens," according to Missouri law.
+The jurors, whose identities were kept secret, were 75 percent white: six white men, three white women, two black women and one black man.
 St. Louis County overall is 70 percent white, but about two-thirds of Ferguson's residents are black.
 Brown was black.
 The officer is white.